dchampion/crypto/src/README.md

 The source code in this repository comprises two fully&ndash;featured public&ndash;key cryptosystems, and implements many public&ndash;key primitives one might expect to find in a cryptography library, such as key generation, encryption and digital signature.
 Implementations include the classic [*Diffie-Hellman*](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) (DH) key agreement protocol, the [*Rivest-Shamir-Adleman*](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) (RSA) cryptosystem, and an elliptic curve cryptosystem based on the Standards for Efficient Cryptography (SEC) Group's [*Recommended Curve Domain Parameters*](https://www.secg.org/sec2-v2.pdf).

 # Package Structure
 Following is a diagram of the structure of this package.
-The `src` folder represents the root of the package, and it contains three sub&ndash;folders (or packages): `core`, `api` and `tests`.
+The `src` folder represents the root of the package, and it contains three sub&ndash;folders (or packages): `api`, `core` and `tests`.
 These sub&ndash;packages contain the source code modules that implement the services of this package.

 <pre>
 src